szigmon/openshift-dpf/docs/dpf-operator.md

    > **Note**: Parameters marked as **Required** must be explicitly set in your `.env` file.
 Network-related parameters are configured during the DPU provisioning phase and described in the [DPU Provisioning](dpu-provisioning.md) documentation.

-3. **Generate Deployment Manifests**
+4. **Generate Deployment Manifests**

-   Generate the required Kubernetes manifests for your deployment:
+   Create the required Kubernetes manifests for your deployment:
    ```bash
    make prepare-dpf-manifests
    ```

-   This creates customized manifests in the `manifests/generated` directory based on your configuration parameters.
+   This creates customized manifests in the `manifests/generated` directory based on your configuration.

-4. **Deploy the DPF Operator**
+5. **Deploy the DPF Operator**

    Install the DPF Operator and its dependencies:
    ```bash
    make apply-dpf
    ```